hystrath/hystrath.github.io/tutos/dev/hy2foam/sod.md

 |---|:---:|:---:|:---:|
 | Left (L) | 1 | 1 | 0 |
 | Right (R) | 0.01 | 0.01 | 0 |

+#### 1.3 Thermo-chemical and transport models
+The thermo-chemical and transport models are the same as that presented in #13-thermo-models-subso.

+#### 1.4 Time controls
+See #14-time-controls-subso.

+#### 1.5 Time and flux schemes
+See #15-time-flux-schemes-subso.

 &nbsp;
 ### 2. RUNNING